astronomer/docs/learn/airflow-mlflow.md

 :::

-## Three ways to use MLflow with Airflow
+## Three ways to use MLflow with Apache Airflow®

 The DAG in this tutorial shows three different ways Airflow can interact with MLflow: